s-engfakhri/linear-regression/README.md

 Checking for missing values, duplicates, and data types.
 2. Data Visualization
 Provides insightful visualizations to understand the distribution and relationship of features:
-Box plots for feature distribution.
+Box plots for feature distribution,
-Histograms for data frequency.
+Histograms for data frequence,
 Heatmap to display correlations among features.
 3. Predictive Modeling
 Implements Linear Regression to predict failure outcomes.